zackgemmell/portfolio-2020/_posts/2020-11-01-Information-Architecture.md

 Early signals have been promising: internal stakeholders and customers like being able to navigate their project settings all from a single menu.
 For our users, having a reliable app to perform their work activities is a must and though the app has confusing layouts and poor interactions, they had become accustomed to them.
 Our strategy is to slowly release the redesign in chunks.

-This project is ongoing and slated to be completed June 2021.
+This project is slated to be completed June 2021.